LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 ## Q and A

 - How is last week's lab assignment going?
+  - You should have posted a beta version of part 2 for your lab partner to review.
+  - Code reveiws are due tomrrow.
+  - Production version is due Thursday.

-- How is the reading going?
+- This week's reading quiz
-- Are you getting forum announcements?
+  - 4 people didn't take the quiz, so I'm reopening it.
+  - I won't normally do this :-)

 - Does anyone have any general questions about anything?

-## Announcements

-- This week's quiz
-  We'll review the answers on Wednesday/Thursday.
-- This week's lab assignment
-- Reminder about virtual tutoring

 # Review